Skip to content

 }

-⚠️ Note the placement of the attribute: [[likely]] goes before the { of the branch body, not on the condition expression.
+⚠️ Note on placement: [[likely]] is placed before the statement body, not on the conditional expression itself.
 This is mandated by the C++20 standard.

-Many articles will tell you "adding [[likely]] makes the compiler optimize code layout," but what exactly is optimized?
-Talk is cheap, so let's look at the assembly directly.
-The following tests were compiled with GCC 15 at -O2 -std=c++20:
+Many articles tell you that "adding [[likely]] makes the compiler optimize code layout," but what exactly is optimized?
+Talk is cheap; let's look at the assembly directly.
+The following test uses GCC 15 with -O2:

 cpp